Table of Contents[Hide][Show]

 - Luxury King Tower Suite features two adjoining towers, one with a king bed and private marble bath, and the other with a separate living area with a sofa and a half bath, a desk and a chair.
 These rooms are accessible by a private stairwell only. — 625 square feet

 What Works for Families

-The resort has its own daily newsletter, The Bugle, where you’ll find a list of special activities.
+The Omni Mount Washington has its own daily newsletter, The Bugle, where you’ll find a list of special activities.
 While we were there, they offered horse-drawn sleigh rides, holiday portraits, in-house movies and more.